rfhb/ctrdata/README.md

 * A local [mongodb](https://www.mongodb.org/) version 3 installation:

-From this installation, binaries `mongoimport` and `mongo` required.
+From this installation, binaries `mongoimport` and `mongo` need to be accessed.
 For Ubuntu, please note this seems to ship mongodb version 2.x, not the required version 3; please follow installation instructions [here for Ubuntu 15, same as for Debian](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian/#install-mongodb) and here for [Ubuntu 14 and earlier](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb).
 For Mac OS X and Windows, please follow installation instructions [here](https://www.mongodb.org/downloads#production).
 For Mac OS X alternatively install mongo using [homebrew](http://brew.sh/) using the command line `brew install mongodb`.

 * Command line tools `perl`, `sed`, `cat` and `php` (5.2 or higher):